Har23s/Virtual-Assitant/README.md

 Conversational Responses: Answers questions like "Who are you?" or "Who made you?".

- System Commands: Supports system log off/sign-out actions via command line.
+ System Commands: Supports system log off/sign-out actions via command linee.

 🧩 Technologies Used